-- (1) Compensation for Mr. Brunngraber is set forth in Executive Officers Summary Compensation Table and related tables.
-Because Mr. Brunngraber is an executive officer of the Company, he did not receive any additional compensation for his services as director. - (2) Represents fees paid during 2013 for services including Board meeting and Board committee meeting attendance, as well as retainers for Board membership and Board Committee chair positions.
-Amounts include the following fees for service on the Executive Loan Committee of Cass Commercial Bank, the Company's bank subsidiary: Mr. Collett, \$12,900; Mr. Ebel, \$13,500; Mr. Grace, \$13,500;

-- and Mr. Signorelli (chairman), \$8,100.
-The Executive Loan Committee held 24 meetings during 2013.
-Attendance fees were \$550 per meeting through the April 2013 Board meeting and increased to \$600 per meeting for the remainder of 2013.
+(1) Compensation for Mr. Brunngraber is set forth in Executive Officers - Summary Compensation Table and related tables.
+Because Mr. Brunngraber is an executive officer of the Company, he did not receive any additional compensation for his services as director.

+- (2) Represents fees paid during 2015 for services, including Board meeting and Board committee meeting attendance, as well as retainers for Board membership and Board committee chair positions.
+For Mr. Collett, the amount also includes fees received as the Lead Director.
+Amounts include the following fees for service on the Executive Loan Committee of Cass Commercial Bank, the Company's bank subsidiary: Mr. Clermont, \$3,000; Mr. Collett, \$11,400; Mr. Ebel, \$12,000; and Mr. Grace, \$12,000.
+The Executive Loan Committee held 23 meetings during 2015.
+Attendance fees were \$600 per meeting.
 Messrs.
-Grace, Lindemann, and Schilling elected to receive their Board retainer fee in the form of restricted stock.
-They each received 272 shares of restricted stock in lieu of \$15,000 of cash payments. - (3) Represents the full grant date fair value of shares of restricted stock awarded in 2013 under the Company's Omnibus Plan.
-The number of shares awarded was as follows: 321 to Messrs.
-Brooksher, Chapell, and Edwards and 853 to Messrs.
-Collett, Ebel, Gillis, Grace, Lindemann, Schilling, Signorelli, and Wicks.
+Clermont, Grace, Lindemann, and Schilling elected to receive their Board retainer fee in the form of restricted stock.
+Messrs.
+Grace, Lindemann, and Schilling each received 444 shares of restricted stock in lieu of \$23,750 of cash payments, and Mr. Clermont received 121 shares of restricted stock in lieu of \$6,250 of cash payments.
+The restricted stock vests in full on the first anniversary date of the awards or, if elected by the director, vest at retirement from the Board. - (3) Represents the full grant date fair value of shares of restricted stock awarded in 2015 under the Company's Omnibus Plan.
+Messrs.
+Collett, Ebel, Edwards, Grace, Lindemann, Schilling, and Wicks were each awarded 791 shares.
+Mr. Clermont was awarded a prorated amount of 406 shares.
 Shares vest either over one year or at the director's retirement from the Board, based upon their election.
-These amounts were computed in accordance with the Financial Accounting Standard Board's Accounting Standard Codification Topic 718 ("FASB ASC Topic 718").
-These amounts do not represent the actual amounts paid to or realized by the directors during fiscal year 2013.
+These amounts were computed in accordance with the Financial Accounting Standard Board's Accounting Standard Codification Topic 718 (FASB ASC Topic 718).
+These amounts do not represent the actual amounts paid to or realized by the directors during fiscal year 2015.
 The value as of the grant date for restricted stock is recognized over the number of days of service required for the grant to become vested.
-See Note 11 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 for a complete description of the material assumptions applied in determining grant date fair value.
-The aggregate number of shares of restricted stock awards issued under the Omnibus Plan and outstanding at December 31, 2013 for each director was as follows:
+See Note 11 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015 for a complete description of the material assumptions applied in determining grant date fair value.
+The aggregate number of shares of restricted stock awards issued under the Omnibus Plan and outstanding at December 31, 2015 for each director was as follows:

 Name Shares

-K. Dane Brooksher 1,169

-Bryan S. Chapell 1,169
+Ralph W. Clermont 527

-Lawrence A. Collett 1,025
+Lawrence A. Collett 791

-Robert A. Ebel 1,376
+Robert A. Ebel 2,305

-Benjamin F. Edwards, IV 1,169
+Benjamin F. Edwards, IV 791

-John L. Gillis, Jr. 1,376
+John L. Gillis, Jr. -

-Wayne J. Grace 1,297
+Wayne J. Grace 2,308

-James J. Lindemann 1,297
+James J. Lindemann 3,433

-Randall L. Schilling 1,648
+Randall L. Schilling 3,433

-Andrew J. Signorelli 0

-Franklin D. Wicks, Jr. 1,376
+Franklin D. Wicks, Jr. 2,305